 I personally water my aloe plants every 7-10 days in the Spring and Summer and every 14 days or so in the Fall and Winter.

-If the aloes leaves look thinner then the aloe is depleting its moisture reserves which is a good indication that it needs watering.
+If the aloe leaves look thinner, then the aloe is depleting its moisture reserves, which is a good indication that it needs watering.

-If you are unsure about watering read my article, how to tell if your aloe plant is over or under watered.
+If you are unsure about watering, read my article on how to tell if your aloe plant is over or under watered.

 4. Plant Aloes in Unglazed Clay or Terracotta Pots

-The best pots for growing aloe plants are unglazed clay or terracotta pots as these pots have a porous structure that allows the soil to dry out more evenly to prevent the risk of root rot.
+My favorite pots for growing aloe plants are unglazed clay or terracotta pots, as these pots have a porous structure that allows the soil to dry out more evenly to prevent the risk of root rot.

-Whilst aloe plant can grow in plastic or ceramic pots, these material are impermeable and can retain too much moisture for the drought adapted aloe plant to tolerate.
+Whilst I have grown aloe plants in plastic or ceramic pots, these materials are impermeable, and I found they can retain too much moisture for the drought adapted aloe plant to tolerate.

-Choose a pot that has drainage holes in the base to allow excess water to escape after watering to prevent the soil from becoming boggy.
+Choose a pot with drainage holes in the base to allow excess water to escape after watering to prevent the soil from becoming boggy.

-Empty any saucers, trays or decorative outer pots of excess water after watering to allow for good drainage and prevent the soil from being too damp.
+Important tip: Empty any saucers, trays, or decorative outer pots of excess water after watering to allow for good drainage and prevent the soil from being too damp.

 5. When Repotting, Use a Pot that is Just Slightly Larger to Avoid Over Potting

-Aloes do not need repotting too often and can tolerate pot bound roots for some time, but I have found best results repotting my aloe plants every 2-3 years to a pot that is proportionate to the size of the aloe plant.
+Aloes do not need repotting too often and can tolerate pot-bound roots for some time, but I have found the best results in repotting my aloe plants every 2-3 years to a pot that is proportionate to the size of the aloe plant.

-I recommend using a pot that is only 1-2 inches in diameter larger then the aloes previous pot.
-If the aloe plant is potted in a much larger pot then the soil dries out much more slowly which increases the risk of root rot.
+I recommend using a pot that is only 1-2 inches in diameter, larger than the aloes previous pot.
+If the aloe plant is potted in a much larger pot, then the soil dries out much more slowly, which increases the risk of root rot.

 6. Use a Special Succulent Fertilizer (Avoid Using Houseplant Fertilizer)

-Aloe plants are relatively slow growing which is an adaptation to living in an environment without abundant resources other then sunlight.
+Aloe plants are relatively slow growing, which is an adaptation to living in an environment without abundant resources other than sunlight.
 The aloe plants native soil is gritty and relatively low in nutrients.

 A normal houseplant fertilizer is far too strong for aloe plants and can burn the roots, which is why a specialized product is necessary.